DataLabTechTV/datalabtechtv.github.io/content/posts/mlops-ab-testing/index.md

 ## Monitoring Strategy

 During monitoring, we compare reference data with the current data.
-Our reference data is always based on the training set (e.g., prediction labels over the training set, features from the training set).
+Our reference data is always based on the training set (e.g., prediction labels or features based on the training set).
 Our current data, on the other hand, is based on a sliding window of 7 days, that we compute per day.

 Below, we will describe the metrics that we considered, along with our particular implementation, which you can find in the [datalab](https://github.com/DataLabTechTV/datalab/blob/v0.6.0/ml/monitor.py) codebase, under `ml.monitor`.